 Get a Park Map

 When you enter Grand Teton National Park, you’ll get a free map at the entrance station.
-But if you want to plan in advance and get a lay of the land, you can buy a Trails Illustrated map of the park at REI.com.
+But if you want to plan in advance and get a lay of the land, you can download a map or buy a Trails Illustrated map of the park at REI.com.